rmoralesdelgado/Tutorials/README.md

 The objective of this tutorial is to provide an easy and quick setup guide for both Git and GitHub — making them both work together — and to give some simple and core understanding of both tools such that the reader can develop a simple workflow that allows it to integrate `git` and GitHub as part of its everyday tools.

-## 02 Setting Up a Jupyter Notebook server on a Virtual Machine
+## 02 Setting Up a Jupyter Notebook Server on a Virtual Machine

 Under construction!
 Please check back later for this tutorial.